 We were pleased to be there with Kamran and Kenia from NuevaCare

 We met Jenn from the Senior Shower Project

 How we make money

-Our services are free for our readers.
-We do not accept compensation in return for favorable reviews or product mentions.
-Our operating costs are covered by:
+We don’t accept compensation in return for favorable reviews or product/service mentions.
+Our content is free to read, but not free to produce.
+So, our operating costs are covered by:

 - One source of revenue is from our advertisers.
 These are businesses that are interested in telling you about products or services that you might like for yourself or for your loved one.
-You may see advertisements on our web pages, in e-mail newsletters, and, occasionally, in special e-mail messages from DailyCaring.com sent on behalf of our partners.
+You may see advertisements on our website, in email newsletters, and, occasionally, in special email messages from DailyCaring.com sent on behalf of our partners.

-- All advertisements are clearly labeled.
-Banner ads, text links, sponsored articles, sponsored placements in our website, and ads in our e-mail newsletters will be noted with “ADVERTISEMENT,” “SPONSORED CONTENT,” “SPONSORED LINK(S),” “FROM OUR PARTNERS,” or similar label.
-If you’d prefer not to receive e-mail messages on behalf of our partners, you can unsubscribe from our emails at any time.
+- Sponsored articles, sponsored emails, and ads in our email newsletters will be noted with “Advertisement,” “Sponsored content,” “Sponsored link(s),” “From our partners,” “Partner,” “Affiliate,” or similar label.
+If you’d prefer not to receive email messages on behalf of our partners, you can unsubscribe from all our emails at any time.